enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 ### Types

 It’s easy to divide 24 by 2 and get 12.
-However, dividing “Batman” by 2 might land you in jail.
+However, dividing "Batman" by 2 might land you in jail.

 That's why we group our data into distinct **data types**, the three main ones being: